-G. Bayshore/Gateway Triangle Redevelopment Overlay
+H. Bayshore/Gateway Triangle Redevelopment Overlay

-The Bayshore/Gateway Triangle Redevelopment Overlay, depicted on the Future Land Use Map, is within the boundaries of the Bayshore/Gateway Triangle Redevelopment Plan adopted by the Board of County Commissioners on June 13, 2000.
-The intent of the redevelopment program is to encourage the revitalization of the Bayshore/Gateway Triangle Redevelopment Area by providing incentives that will encourage the private sector to invest in this urban area.
+The Bayshore/Gateway Triangle Redevelopment (BGTR) Overlay, depicted on the Future Land Use Map, is within the boundaries of the Bayshore/Gateway Triangle Community Redevelopment Plan adopted by the Board of County Commissioners on June 13, 2000, as updated by Board Resolution 2019-75.
+The intent of the redevelopment program is to encourage the revitalization of the Bayshore Gateway Triangle Community Redevelopment Area (BGTCRA) by providing incentives that will encourage the private sector to invest in this urban area.
 This Overlay allows for additional neighborhood commercial uses and increased intensity and higher residential densities that will promote the assembly of property, or joint ventures between property owners, while providing interconnections between properties and neighborhoods.
-The intent of this Overlay is to allow for more intense development in an urban area where urban services are available.
+The intent of this BGTR Overlay is to allow for more intense development in an urban area where urban services are available.
 Two zoning overlays have been adopted into the Collier County Land Development Code to aid in the implementation of this Overlay.
+Within the BGTR Overlay a density bonus pool has been established to incentivize investment within the BGTCRA.
+The density bonus pool units available to a project are to incentivize redevelopment and to promote investment in the public realm.
+After February 22, 2022, all projects utilizing the density pool are subject to the access and public realm requirements.
 The following provisions and restrictions apply to this Overlay:

-1. Mixed-Use Development: A mix of residential and commercial uses is permitted.
+- (XLVII) 1.
+Mixed-Use Development: A mix of residential and commercial uses is permitted.
 For such development, commercial uses are limited to C-1 through C-3 zoning district uses, except as otherwise provided for in the Mini Triangle Subdistrict; hotel/motel use; theatrical producers (except motion picture), bands, orchestras, and entertainers; and, uses as may be allowed by applicable FLUE Policies.
 Mixed-use projects will be pedestrian oriented and are encouraged to provide access (vehicular, pedestrian, bicycle) to nearby residential areas.
 The intent is to encourage pedestrian use of the commercial area and to provide opportunity for nearby residents to access these commercial uses without traveling onto major roadways.
 Parking facilities are encouraged to be located in the rear of the buildings or in parking structures that may be below, at, or above grade, with the buildings oriented closer to the major roadway to promote traditional urban development. - (XLVII) 2.
 Residential uses are allowed within this Overlay.
 Permitted density shall be as determined through application of the Density Rating System, and applicable FLUE Policies, except as provided below, or as may be limited by a zoning overlay, or as otherwise provided within the Mini Triangle Subdistrict. - 3.
 Non-residential/non-commercial uses allowed within this Overlay include essential services; parks, recreation and open space uses; water-dependent and water-related uses; child care centers; community facility uses; safety service facilities; and utility and communication facilities.